 A great budget book also includes narrative information that helps residents and elected officials make sense of all those numbers.
 At the beginning of the document, you can explain significant changes to the budget year over year, anticipated accomplishments (and challenges), and any new projects, programs, or initiatives you’re funding.
 Once you’ve completed the budget book, publish it to your website so residents can easily find it.

-Use Cloud-Based Software to Digitize Your Budget Process
+Use Cloud-Based Software to Digitize Your Public Sector Budgeting Process

 An effective government budgeting strategy ensures that your organization has sufficient financial resources to serve residents.
 In addition to implementing the tips above, GovPilot’s cloud-based software can help you achieve your budgeting goals by enabling departments to collaborate throughout the budget development process.